 How ForrestBrown can help large companies

-If you are innovative but have paid no PAYE or NIC, call us for expert advice.
-If you have previously misunderstood the rules or received poor advice you may be able to claim for your last two accounting periods.
+If your business could be considered innovative but has not paid PAYE or NIC, call us for expert advice.
+If you have previously misunderstood the rules or received poor advice, you may be able to claim for your last two accounting periods.
+The cash benefit is regularly transformative and could have a profoundly positive impact on your business.

 Now that you understand that paying no PAYE or NIC does not prevent you claiming R&D tax credits, it is worth exploring how much your claim could be worth.